couver-v/bc-classification-tool/README.md

 Download trained models from [here](https://www.amazon.com/clouddrive/share/rtcwRdxFwcdHzo5hHY8LWAf0XGV4FVDsQJa39QIDO8V).

+### Deployment

+This project is based on [FastAPI](https://fastapi.tiangolo.com/).
-To start the service with [Uvicorn](https://www.uvicorn.org/), try the following command:
+To start the application with [Uvicorn](https://www.uvicorn.org/), try the following command:
 ```
 unzip models.zip
 cd api
-uvicorn main:app --host 0.0.0.0 --port 18000
+uvicorn app.main:app --host 0.0.0.0 --port 18000
 ```

+You can also follow this [documentation](https://fastapi.tiangolo.com/deployment/) to deploy the application.